yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 👉Bms auto ratings(for video record i made auto rates one time) https://youtu.be/LDIkXSJwbpo

-and rating values in 48th line which rating you want like these 0,10
+In the 48th line, which rating value do you want?
+You can choose from the following options:

+0,10

 0,20